 Q: How do you see the role of arts and culture evolving in the next decade?

 A: I see the way in which people perceive and support the role of arts and culture evolving significantly.
 I am excited for the narrative about arts and culture to shift from being just “nice to have” and “enjoyable” to also include “tools for social change” and “indicators for community vitality.”
 I am looking forward to the ways in which people think about cultural ecosystems to expand.
 I think more and more people are seeing the impact of arts and culture as a driver of community development, economic mobility and social connectivity and belonging.
 A tool for organizing, healing and telling stories that are sometimes silenced.
-I envision artists embracing and being embraced for their roles as change agents – breaking down antiquated systems and working within communities to create new systems for innovation.
+I envision artists embracing and being embraced for their roles as change agents – disrupting antiquated systems and working within communities to build new systems using innovative and culturally inclusive solutions.
 I imagine creative and culturally inclusive practices being intentionally woven into the intersections of more industries in need of deep transformation.
 Whether it be environmental justice, housing, mental health, education or civic engagement, I see artists and culture bearers pushing the boundaries of what has been done to reimagine what is possible and design the pathways to healthier, more inclusive and more sustainable futures.
 Lastly, I see forthcoming change in the way that arts and culture is valued and resourced.
 More efforts to support creative workers having a livable wage, protected funding in local and national budgets, as well as arts and culture strategies built into city planning and community growth models.

 Q: We hear you’re a yoga instructor.
 Any life lessons learned from this passion?